The Twins Almanac for July

 Twins Play White Sox in Milwaukee

-In an attempt to lure major league baseball back to Wisconsin, the Twins and White Sox play a regular season game in Milwaukee.
+In an attempt to lure major league baseball back to Wisconsin, the Twins and White Sox played a regular season game in Milwaukee on this date in 1969.
 The Twins won 4-2, with Dave Boswell earning the win, and future Twins broadcaster Tommy John taking the loss.
 Harmon Killebrew homered, Tony Oliva and César Tovar doubled, and Bob Allison tripled.

 The upstart Seattle Pilots relocated to Milwaukee, becoming the Brewers in 1970.